chet-brazier/Slack-Bot/README.md

-# Python slackbot that returns a reminder
+# Python slackbot that reminds users to follow a checklist for certain tasks

-At ZeroEyes, the AI weapon-detection company I currently work for, we have strict procedures to follow in the event that a real gun is detected.
-We have a checklist on Monday.com to reference, but lately things have been falling through the cracks.
-We track these things using slack, so this is a Slack bot that in the instance of a real gun detection returns a reminder to the user to follow the checklist on Monday.com.
+We use Slack at my job to track most of our daily tasks.
+In certain situations, we also use a checklist on Monday.com to ensure we complete necessary steps.
+Due to past instances of people skipping steps, this slack bot returns a reminder to follow the checklist in the event it is required.
 ---

 ## Architecture diagram